frendsick/torth/docs/keywords.md

 ## ENUM

-Enumerations in Torth enable generating named running integer values with certain positive offset between each integer.
-Names defined inside ENUM block can be used as tokens in the code just like [constants](#CONST).
+Enumerations in Torth enable generating named running integer values with a certain positive offset between each integer.
+Names defined inside the ENUM block can be used as tokens in the code, just like [constants](#CONST).
 The ENUM block's name will also be a constant with the value of `offset * items_count`.

 See also: